ZilingLiu/GeoSCD/README.md

 ---

-📢 The code and pretrained models will be released upon paper acceptance.
+📢 The code will be released upon paper acceptance.
 Stay tuned!